buildit/projecttaco/README.md

 Heroku will follow the `postinstall` command in your `package.json` and compile assets with `webpack.prod.config.js`.
 It runs the Express web server in `server.js`.
 You'll notice there's a special section set up for running in development.

 If you've never deployed a Node app to Heroku (or just need a refresher), they have a really great walkthrough [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

+### Generatating Javascript docs
+`npm run docs`

+Once docs have been generated, you can visit [your local server](http://localhost:8080/esdoc) to view them.